French nationality of a child born in France to foreigners parents - Minor aged 16 to 17 inclusive

 A copy of the declaration shall be sent to the declarant together with the mention of registration.

-The court notifies you of its decision reasoned Refusal.
+The court of justice will notify its decision reasoned Refusal.

 You can appeal within 6 months from the date of notification.